pascal-fb-martin/housesaga/README.md

 - ACTION,
 - DESCRIPTION.

 A trace log records an history of status and actions that describe how, and how well, the service is fulfilling its purpose.
-The trace log is relevant to the developper of the application, or the system administrator of the service.
+The trace log is relevant to the developer of the application, or to the system administrator of the service.
 A trace csv record contains at least the following fields:
 - TIMESTAMP,
 - HOST,
 - APP,